 Coast Survey is committed to providing its data in an MSDI.
-The process toward building a robust MSDI will take years and a number of steps.
-Initial MSDI progress, such as providing the ENC Direct to GIS service, has been completed.
-We intend to expand our offerings to include base level hydrographic survey data from a bathymetric database and authoritative theme layers extracted from nautical charts.
+The process of building a robust MSDI will take years, but some steps, such as providing the ENC Direct to GIS service, have already been completed.
+We plan to expand our offerings to include base level hydrographic survey data from a bathymetric database and authoritative theme layers extracted from nautical charts.